Can you use a calculator to the GRE? No.

 Do you get a calculator on the GRE?
 Yes!

 You have access to a simple, on-screen calculator while taking the Quantitative Reasoning sections of the GRE (see screenshot to the left).
 While the use of the calculator will help you by making computations faster, it is important to use it as quickly and efficiently as possible to avoid wasting your time.
+If you’re shooting for good GRE percentiles on the Quant section, this is a must.

 Remember, the Quantitative Reasoning section measures is your overall mathematics knowledge.
 The answers provided to you by the GRE Calculator are to help you analyze the questions better.